angulardart/site-angulardart/src/angular/guide/dependency-injection.md

 ---
 <?code-excerpt path-base="dependency-injection"?>

-**Dependency injection** is an important application design pattern.
+**Dependency injection** is an important design pattern.
-Angular has its own dependency injection framework, and we really can't build an Angular application without it.
+Angular has its own dependency injection framework, and we really can't build an Angular app without it.
 It's used so widely that almost everyone just calls it _DI_.

 In this chapter we'll learn what DI is and why we want it.